misbah17311/Freelance_Recommendor/README.md

 - **Joblib** – For saving/loading ML models and vectorizers
 - **HTML & CSS** – Frontend design for UI (form and results page)

+🙋‍♂️ Author
+MD Misbah Ur Rahman

+Feel free to fork the repo or raise issues for suggestions/bugs.